 Let’s call the method: mySpecialCalculation.
 Let’s create this method in the IDE:

 The screen of your method should now look similar to the one below (note that I already moved the original code of our main app into the method — the middle part of the screen).
 This will not compile, nor work, so please continue to read.

 Let’s focus first on the right part of the screen:

 In Method Name I typed manually the name I want my method to have.

 will fail.
-I defined 3 parameters, which mean that the the caller has to call this method now with 3 parameters.
-So the call has to look for instance like:
+I defined 3 parameters, which means that the caller has to call this method now with 3 parameters.
+So the call has to look for instance like this:

 Call MySpecialMethod( 100, 34, 56 )

 This would work, but won’t compile either.
 Why?
 I defined a return type, and I said it should be an integer.
 This tells the “caller” that my method will give a value back and that the caller has to use it.
 That means that the working code for calling MySpecialMethod has to look like this: